 Lemongrass to boost my mood and wake me up in the morning or whenever I need to focus.
 Stinging nettles?
 Because they provide me with a ton of benefits (read more on that here).
 I usually don’t drink on them their own (don’t know why, really) but with green tea, I think it’s the perfect combo.

 - Lemon balm (1 tsp)

-Both lavender and chamomile have soothing and relaxing effect on us.
-Both can be used if you’re having trouble falling asleep, if you need to relax and unwind after a long and stressful day.
+Both lavender and chamomile have a soothing and relaxing effect on us.
+Both can be used if you’re having trouble falling asleep if you need to relax and unwind after a long and stressful day.
 Lemon balm just adds the extra kick into the blend, while also used to relax and aid with insomnia, it is a nice fresh change.

 Autumn tea blend

 - Stinging nettle (1 tsp)